Claire Hamill: Life and career

 By the mid-1980s, Hamill had reinvented herself as a new-age artist, which gained her commissions from the BBC and Channel 4.
 Her first studio album of the 80s, Touchpaper (1984), was followed a year later by Voices, which featured all her work.
 Her music was used for the five-part BBC1 series Domesday, broadcast in November and December 1986.
 Four tracks ("Glastonbury (Jerusalem)", "Tides", "Spring: Awaken Lark Rise" and "Stars") were issued as the Domesday EP on Coda Records, a label featuring many new-age artists and run by her then-husband Nick Austin.

 After the next studio album, Love in the Afternoon, she recorded a version of Johann Pachelbel's Canon in both instrumental and vocal versions, the latter featuring her own words as "Someday We Will All Be Together".
 Both this and the Voices album were used extensively by Channel 4 for a series of music videos collectively titled The Art of Landscape and shown every morning in the early 1990s.
 The video for the instrumental version of Canon, with scenes of Antarctic penguins, was voted by viewers as the favourite.

 In 1992, Hamill went to live in Hastings, found a new partner in Andrew Warren, and later cut a new studio album called Summer at the end of the decade.
 Since then, she has released The Lost & the Lovers and a compilation album.
-Her song "You Take My Breath Away" from The Lost & the Lovers was previously covered by Tuck & Patti on 1988's Tears of Joy and that version caught the attention of Eva Cassidy, whose recording of it was used in a movie soundtrack.
+Her song "You Take My Breath Away" from The Lost & the Lovers was previously covered by Tuck & Patti on 1988's Tears of Joy and that version caught the attention of American singer Eva Cassidy, whose recording of the track reached number 54 on the UK Singles Chart in October 2003.

 In 2009, she supported John Lees' Barclay James Harvest on their UK tour.
 Since 2013, she has been a member of the Yes tribute band Fragile, in the role of lead vocalist.

+In August 2025, Hamill released the studio album Troubadour, produced and recorded with musician and producer Sonny Flint, who also played drums and contributed other instrumentation.
+The project also features guitarist Sean Elliott as a key collaborator, alongside guest contributions from Karl J. Goldring, Ali Paxton, Chris Barrett, and Pete Billings.
+Following the release, Hamill is touring with a full band to promote the album.